Long-term care hospital services

 - You’re transferred to a LTCH directly from an acute care hospital.

-- You're admitted to a LTCH within 60 days of being discharged from an inpatient hospital stay.
+- You’re admitted to a LTCH within 60 days of being discharged from a hospital.

 LTCHs specialize in treating patients that are hospitalized for more than 25 days.
 Patients may include people who've used ventilators for an extended period of time, or experience a severe wound or head injury.